 The client's family (spouse, parents and children) is not privy to the communication.
-This means that the attorney must seek the client's prior consent before sending mail to his home address or leaving voicemail messages on his or her home phone.
+This means that the attorney must seek the client's prior consent before sending mail to his or her home address or leaving voicemail messages on his or her home phone.
 As a matter of principle, the heirs of a deceased client are not privy to the communication either.
-The communication can nevertheless be disclosed to them in cases where it could be presumed that the client tacitly consented to the disclosure, for example, to enable the heirs to continue the proceedings after his or her death.
+The communication can, nevertheless, be disclosed to them in cases where it could be presumed that the client tacitly consented to the disclosure, for example, to enable the heirs to continue proceedings after his or her death.

-6 Is the underlying information privileged if it can be obtained from a non-privileged source?
+6. Is the underlying information privileged if it can be obtained from a non-privileged source?

 Yes.
 A fact can be attorney-client privileged even though it is known by people in addition to the client.
 Indeed, it is very common that the attorney-client communication relates to information that is well known by the client's friends or colleagues, or by other people.
 Such information is not necessarily notorious and remains covered provided that the client wants it to be kept secret and has an interest in it being kept secret.
 Only publicly known, notorious information is not subject to privilege.
+However, some legal scholars consider that an attorney cannot confirm notorious information unless authorised by the client.

-7 Are there any notable exceptions or caveats to the privilege?
+7. Are there any notable exceptions or caveats to the privilege?